Zeyu-Li/figma-docs/README.md

 You can also export certain sections by using the slice tool under the same dropdown as frame in the header

 ![slice](img/slice.png)

+Congrats on completing your first Design on Figma 🎉

 <a name=FigJam></a>